GLAUCOMA

 What is Glaucoma?

-Glaucoma is formally defined as the abnormal loss of retinal ganglion cells in the eye that results in long-term damage of the optic nerve.
-It is most often found amongst older adults and can be divided into two main categories: open-angle and angle-closure.
-In open-angle glaucoma (more common), the intraocular pressure (IOP) increases gradually over time.
-However, angle-closure glaucoma is characterized by a sudden increase of IOP, which is a medical emergency.
-The damage inflicted by glaucoma is irreversible, making it pertinent that the disease is spotted early during routine eye exams.
+Glaucoma is a group of vision diseases that characterize defined as the abnormal loss of retinal ganglion cells in the eye that results in long-term damage of the optic nerve.
+It is most often found amongst older adults and can be classified under two main categories: open-angle and angle-closure.
+In open-angle glaucoma (more common), the intra-ocular pressure (IOP) commonly increases over time.
+However, angle-closure glaucoma is characterized by a sudden increase of IOP, which is a dire medical emergency.
+The damage inflicted by glaucoma is irreversible, making it pertinent that the disease is spotted early during routine eye checkups, especially in underserved communities.

 MISSION OBJECTIVES:

-We support multiple organizations conducting glaucoma research and aim to promote their causes through our fundraising campaigns
+We support multiple organizations conducting glaucoma research and aim to promote their causes through our own research initiatives and campaigns

 AWARENESS